PamelaPaolaCB/PamelaPaolaCB/README.md

 </section>

 * 🧠 I am currently studying at Laboratoria, at the Front End bootcamp 🤩.
-I do projects in `HTML`,` CSS` and `Javascript` and I learn about agile culture.
+I do projects in `HTML`,` CSS`, `Javascript` and I learn about agile culture.

 * 👩‍💻 I learn from Machine learning, NLP, web development, to be a good Front End developer apprentice.